darebalogun/SYSC3303G4/Readme.txt

 ElevatorSubSystemTest.java:

-	-> This file contains the ElevatorSubSystemTest class -> Contain a Junit tests for the system.
-It tests if the ElevatorSubsystem constructor creates the appropriate object
+	-> This file contains the ElevatorSubSystemTest class -> Contains the Junit tests for the system
+	-> It tests if the ElevatorSubsystem constructor creates the appropriate object

 InputEvent.java:-